The infamous Angels Landing hike in Utah is an epic and scary trail that draws many thousands of hikers every year to the Zion National Park.

 There are 21 switchbacks in total, and you gain about 250 feet of elevation in this short section alone.

-Near the two mile mark, after completing Walterβs Wiggles, youβll arrive at Scout Lookout.
+Near the 2 mile mark, after completing Walter’s Wiggles, you’ll arrive at Scout Lookout.

-I would not recommend going past this point with young kids, unfit older folks, or anyone who is not surefooted and comfortable with heights.
+I wouldn’t recommend going past this point with young kids, unfit older folks, or anyone who’s not surefooted and comfortable with heights.
+Since 2022, permits are now required to go past Scout Lookout.
+This is the farthest you can go without a permit.

 Scout Lookout has plenty of room for hikers to sit and relax, and even a few restrooms on the hillside, although they are unmaintained and utterly nasty.

-At long last, youβll pass the final chain section and reach the top of Angels Landing.
+At long last, you’ll reach the end of the chain section and the top of Angels Landing.
 Congratulations!

 The true summit (and best views) are at the end of the mountain, so keep walking a bit further along the top until it dead ends.
 At the end of the summit, some brave little chipmunks will keep you company and try to steal your snacks.